-Rag and Bone got my attention after their DIY ad campaign.
+In 2011, Rag & Bone got my attention with their DIY ad campaigns.
 I was going through a massive Kings of Leon obsession and their Lily Aldridge campaign pulled me in.
-So carefree, real, and rock & roll.
-My dream vibe.
-A goop post (not so rock n’ roll, but I trust Gwynny) confirmed their quality.
-I quickly ordered my first pair.
+So carefree, real, and effortlessly rock ‘n’ roll.

 In five years, this denim brand has become my favourite.
 I’ve bought seven pairs of Rag & Bone jeans.
 Over the years, their sizing has changed and so have some of their materials.